Using the Workato SDK Platform

 All existing connectors are backward compatible with this enhancement.
 They will also contain a list of versions from before the release.
 You'll be able to see versions since the creation of your custom connector.
 Creating new versions will require you to release them to use the changes in your recipes.

-# 5. If I've cloned a custom connector and its parent has been updated(released) multiple times since I last updated, what happens when I press the update button in the notification?
+# 5. If I've cloned a custom connector and theres an update notification, what happens when I update?

-Update notifications are always pegged to the latest released version of its parent connector.
+Update notifications are always pegged to the latest shared version of its parent connector.
 Choosing to update always create a new version on top of your custom connector.
-Be sure to verify that the newly updated connector has changes that make sense to you before releasing it.
+Be sure to verify that the newly updated connector has changes that make sense to you before releasing it to your own workspace.
 You can always make edits to the new connector code to suit your purpose.